 - Disgaea V Complete

 Sequel to 2014’s Wasteland 2, this series has been quietly competing with the likes of Fallout in terms of offering a post-apocalyptic RPG experience.
 Where-as Bethesda’s series went down the first-person root, Wasteland has stuck with the original Fallout game’s premise, and design their tactical battles to have more in common with XCOM.
 Wasteland 3 is bigger and better than the previous game, although not without some technical wiggles that still need ironing out.

 From its clever writing, interesting setting, and dedication to making sure you feel every consequence of all of your choices, it’ll be difficult to find a more roundly satisfying role-playing experience this year.
 Definitely one for those looking to scratch that XCOM or Fallout itch, and a game that manages to offer the best of both those worlds.

-Fighting a losing battle against an evil dimension-hopping empire might sound like a losing battle, but it’s one you’ll enjoy losing over and over again in this roguelike/rpg mash-up that sees you doing just that.
+Fighting against an evil, all-powerful, dimension-hopping empire might sound like a losing battle, but it’s one you’ll enjoy losing over and over again in this roguelike/trpg mash-up that sees you doing just that.
 As you lose the fight for one reality, you simply hop on to the next one to continue the fight there – keeping the experience & gear you’ve earned so far.

 Logic Artists will always have my respect for the ambition they’ve displayed in their games to date.
-Expeditions: Conquistadors was an interesting blend of turn-based tactical mechanics with an exploration focused open-world that was very reminiscent of the Heroes of Might & Magic Games.
-Its’ choice of setting – the Spanish exploration of South America – was certainly controversial but it also fit the design and theme perfectly.
+Expeditions: Conquistadors was an interesting blend of turn-based tactical mechanics with an exploration focused open-world that was very reminiscent of the Heroes of Might and Magic games.
+Its choice of setting – the Spanish exploration of South America – was certainly controversial but it also fit the design and theme perfectly.
 Expeditions: Vikings was the developer’s follow-up game, which doubled down on the turn-based tactical combat and the RPG elements.